lukfor/genofinder/README.md

-# Extract Variants
+# Genofinder

-A nextflow pipeline to extract SNPs, regions from imputed genotypes.
+A nextflow pipeline to extract SNPs and regions from imputed genotypes.

 ## Quick Start